Manson Family: Copycat

 Charlie Guenther, a police detective who investigated the murders, said of Beausoleil, "He called the [Spahn] Ranch after he was arrested.
 The sole motive for those murders was to get Bobby out of jail."
-Bugliosi's co-prosecutor Aaron Stovitz said he believed the motive for the Tate-LaBianca murders was as copycat murders after Hinman.
+Bugliosi's co-prosecutor Aaron Stovitz said he believed the motive for the Tate–LaBianca murders was as copycat murders after Hinman.

 Drugs

-Other persons suggested the motive was related to the drug dealing by Jay Sebring and Voytek Frykowski, and their connection with Charles Watson and Manson, and a bad drug deal.
+Other people suggested the motive was related to the drug dealing by Jay Sebring and Voytek Frykowski, and their connection with Charles Watson and Manson, and a bad drug deal.
 For instance, Sebring's protégé Jim Markham believes the murders were in response to a bad drug deal the day before, in which Manson went to Tate's house to sell marijuana and cocaine to Sebring and Frykowski.
 Instead, the two men attacked and beat Manson.
 In an interview with police, Frykowski's friend Witold Kaczanowski said that Frykowski had been involved with many criminals and the drug trade.
 In his later interview with Truman Capote, Bobby Beausoleil said, "They burned people on dope deals.
 Sharon Tate and that gang."

 Ed Sanders and Paul Krassner uncovered information that Joel Rostau, the boyfriend of Sebring's receptionist, had delivered mescaline and cocaine to Sebring and Frykowski at Tate's house a few hours before the murders.
 During the Manson trial, Rostau and other associates of Sebring were murdered.

+Terry Melcher

+In 1968, musician Dennis Wilson introduced record producer Terry Melcher to Manson.
+For a time, Melcher was interested in recording Manson's music, as well as making a film about the family and their hippie commune existence.
+Manson met Melcher at 10050 Cielo Drive, a house that Melcher shared with his girlfriend, actress Candice Bergen, and musician Mark Lindsay.

+Manson eventually auditioned for Melcher, but Melcher declined to sign him.
+There was still talk of a documentary being made about Manson's music, but Melcher abandoned the project after witnessing Manson fighting with a drunken stuntman at Spahn Ranch.
+Wilson and Melcher severed their ties with Manson, a move that angered Manson.
+Soon after, Melcher and Bergen moved out of the Cielo Drive home.
+The house's owner, Rudi Altobelli, then leased it to film director Roman Polanski and his wife, actress Sharon Tate.
+Manson was reported to have visited the house on more than one occasion asking for Melcher, but was told that Melcher had moved.

+Some authors and law enforcement personnel have theorized that the Cielo Drive house was targeted by Manson as revenge for Melcher's rejection and that Manson was unaware that he and Bergen had moved out.
+However, family member Charles "Tex" Watson stated that Manson and company did, in fact, know that Melcher was no longer living there, and Melcher's former roommate Mark Lindsay stated, "Terry and I talked about it later and Terry said Manson knew (Melcher had moved) because Manson or someone from his organization left a note on Terry's porch in Malibu."